SvenMichaelKlose/nipkow/README.md

 of the timer, immediately reset the timer by writing its high byte, then we shift the value we've just read and output it.

+## Staying in tune

 That's where the trouble starts.
 One cannot assume that all tape drives have the same speed and we need some way to adjust the minimum pulse length somehow.
 If we calculate the average value of all samples, we get the sample value that lies on the center of our audio wave.
-The timer should've counted down to 64 if the timing was perfect.
-(Sure as hell that's only the case in VICE.)
+The timer should have counted down to 64 if the timing was perfect.
 If the average timer value is above our desired value, we decrement the longest pulse width or we increment it or we leave it alone when it's right.
-BUT you have to take the time into account that is not measured from the point when the status bit isn't yet detected (average loop cycles) and the sure time not measured until the timer is restarted.
-Maybe that's why the desired average is 41, not 64.

 How the average is calculated isn't very obvious since the player isn't initialized properly.
 Since it's self-adjusting it simply doesn't have to be.
 It sums up the last 256 samples in chunks of 128 to let the former averages flow in, so the change would be gradual.
-I've no bloody clue about mathematics.
-It just hit me on the throne and it works.
-Might also a flaw in this algorithm that skewed the desired average sample.

-I'm sure that everything will be explained some day.
+## Playing video

+Video resolution is 16x16 pixels with 16 grades of luminance.
+Audio and video samples are simply interleaved.
+An extra long pulse tells the player to reset the screen pointer and to start over with the following audio pulse.